ericps1/crts/README.md

 This file simply tells the experiment controller how many tests will be performed and their names.
 Now open the default scenario configuration file, ./scenarios/interferer.cfg.
-This file defines all of the nodes that will be involved in the scenario along with some parameters that define their behavior.
+This file defines all of the nodes that will be involved in the scenario along with some parameters that define their behavior and initial conditions.

 One of the more important features of CRTS is that it allows users to write their own cognitive engines in C++.
 Take a look at ./cognitive\_engines/CE\_Example.cpp.